 Bush Walk

-The daily bush walk happens after breakfast, and you’ll be joined by your ranger.
+The daily bush walk happens after breakfast and will be led by your ranger.

-During the walk, you’ll get a closer look at animal tracks, birds, various grasses and trees, and other intriguing bush details.
+During the walk, you’ll see animal tracks, birds, various grasses and trees, and other intriguing bush details.

 For safety, kids 16 and under can’t join the walk, and guests over 60 need to provide a medical certificate confirming they’re healthy and fit for the activity.